tonymorris/blog/posts/2015-05-24-thulimbah-ride-report.markdown

 straight-away for a long time.

-Fifteen minutes of cornering like a see-saw with bipolar disorder, finally, the solid white line gave way and it was throttles wound.
+Fifteen minutes of cornering like a see-saw with bipolar disorder, finally, the solid white line gave way and it was throttles wound on.
 Rob and Athol didn't make it, but I got up to the posted speed limit and set in for the final leg to Rathdowney.
 Arriving there in short order, I parked up the KTM next to the parked car and waited.
 I could hear the two DRZs puttering along, approaching.